- Professor, Department of Pathology, Committee on Immunology, Committee on Cancer Biology, Committee on Molecular Medicine/MPMM

 Phone: (773) 702-0929

-Website (Department of Medicine)
+Website (Department of Pathology)

 My clinical background and strong interest in basic immunobiology have led me to integrate basic research into more pathogenesis and treatment of diseases.
 The basic research in my laboratory is focused on understanding the biological consequences arising from the interaction between core molecules of the TNF superfamily, lymphotoxin (LT or TNFSF1) and LIGHT (TNFSF14), on lymphocytes, and their receptor, LTbR, on stromal cells.
 This research has contributed substantially to the definition of the critical role these molecules play in the development and function of lymphoid tissues.
 Our recent studies have defined the roles of these molecules in infectious and tumor immunity in mouse models and human patients.
 Our research includes four major themes.